nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * All values corresponding to the prefixes that are provided must be non-empty and valid.

 If the constraints are not met, the `AddCommandParser` will throw a `ParseException` with an error message indicating the constraint that was violated.
-Otherwise, a new instance of `Person` is created with the values obtained from the user input.
+Otherwise, a new instance of `Student` is created with the values obtained from the user input.
-A new instance of `AddCommand` is then created with the `Person` instance.
+A new instance of `AddCommand` is then created with the `Student` instance.

 On execution, {to be updated by dan / saha}